 Article 15 of the CRD IV provides guidance as to the maximum time a licence application can take (12 months).
-However, as not all Member States have transposed the Directive in their national laws in the same way, the current national laws continue to set out differing timelines.
+However, as not all Member States have transposed the directive in their national laws in the same way, the existing national laws continue to provide for differing timelines.
 The start of the countdown period, or timeline, for a licence application can therefore differ across Member States.
-In some Member States, the timeline starts when the NCA receives the application, even if it is incomplete.17 In others, the timeline is not initiated until the application is considered complete.18 Likewise, the use of suspension periods in the timeline can differ across Member States.
+In some Member States, the timeline starts when the NCA receives the application, even if it is incomplete.
+In others, the timeline is not initiated until the application is considered complete.
+Likewise, the use of suspension periods in the timeline can differ across Member States.